Sungguk/train-data-augmentation-for-ner/README.md

 ## Usage

 0. **Prepare resources** <br>
+* Download Stanford Parser in the C:\\
+* Download conll2003 dataset in the data/
-* Download download `Oxford Collocation Dictionary` as pdf file in the pdfminer/myDir/
+* Download `Oxford Collocation Dictionary` as pdf file in the pdfminer/myDir/
 * Generate *friend_list* and *voca* for insert module by executing pdfminer.six/convert_pdf.ipynb and locate them in resources/for_insert/